 5hr 47min | 508km

 Soak in the beauty of the Centre on a steady drive north.

 If you have a 4WD (or book a tour) and a day or two for off-the-beaten track adventure, make time to access the Iytwelepenty/Davenport Range National Park via Kurundi Station south of Tennant Creek.
-It’s a popular destination for waterbirds, black-footed rock wallaby and bush turkey.
-There are camp sites at Old Police Station Waterhold and Whistelduck Creek.
+It’s a popular destination for waterbirds, black-footed rock wallabies and bush turkeys.
+There are campsites at Old Police Station Waterhold and Whistelduck Creek.

-In the late 1800s Tennant Creek became a small outpost on the Overland Telegraph line from Melbourne to London then it metamorphosed during Australia’s last proper gold rush in the 1930s.
-You can see how mining methods evolved over the years on a tour of Battery Hill Mining Centre and the nearby Tuxworth-Fullwood Museum.
+In the late-1800s, Tennant Creek became a small outpost on the Overland Telegraph line from Melbourne to London then it metamorphosed during Australia’s last proper gold rush in the 1930s.
+You can see how mining methods evolved over the years on a tour at the Battery Hill Mining Centre and nearby Tuxworth-Fullwood Museum.

-Places to sleep include the pet-friendly Blue Stone Motor Inn, which has a large outdoor pool and popular Anne’s restaurant.
-Goldfields Hotel Motel offers value accommodation in a central location for those on a budget.
+Places to sleep include the pet-friendly Blue Stone Motor Inn, which has a large outdoor pool and popular Anne’s restaurant and Goldfields Hotel Motel which offers value accommodation in a central location for those on a budget.
 Try the Top of Town Café for breakfast.